Spirituality & The Brain (Home Page)

 Thanks for writing back.
 This letter definitely helps me see where you are coming from and that helped me read your articles better.

 Your articles have quite clearly thrown light on my last decade of life.
 My self experimentation with psychedelics actually went chaotic (looks like i have an over active right amygdala in your parlance).
 The episodes of bliss have been there but they have been sporadic.
 I never got any visuals except for sporadic increased visual acuity ( and what a joy that one is ..) and all my trips followed essentially a temporal lobe like pattern ..
-I am also re-reading patanjali and it is a whole new level of comprehension.
+I am also re-reading (The Yoga Sutras of) Patanjali and it is a whole new level of comprehension.